aletterofthealphabet/HtH_Build_Summer_2022/Finding-an-Interesting-Dataset-ViVu5/About_theData.md

 No. | Question
 :-:|:-
-1 | How does pH affect potability?
+1 | Does does pH affect potability?
 2 | Does water hardness affect potability?
 3 | Does potability affect conductivity?
 4 | How much water is potable in the dataset?